flashbots/suave-specs/specs/rigil/mevm.md

 ## Core Architecture

-We have modified the EVM by adding a new runtime, interpreter, and execution backend.
+The MEVM is a modified version of the EVM by adding a new runtime, interpreter, and execution backend.
 This means that the MEVM has the extra components required to access confidential information (when allowed), and leverage a set of new precompiles tailored for MEV applications.

 The structure of these modifications is most easily explained visually: